iamstarkov/fp-js-workshop/01-theoretic-intro.md

 ### Side effects and FP

 We are not prohibiting side effects, but more like controlling them.
-Because without them we cant do anything useful for real world.
+Because without them we can't do anything useful for real world.

 --